stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *You hurl a mote of fire.*

-Make a ranged spell attack against a target you can see within range.
+Make a ranged spell attack against a target that you can see within range.
 On a hit, the target takes 1d10 + your spellcasting ability modifier fire damage.
 A flammable object hit by this spell ignites if it isn't being worn or carried.

 ## Frostbite
 *Evocation Cantrip*<br>